fruitTheory/fruitTheory/README.md

 ### Hi there 👋

+Current project: MOS 6502 Emulator in C ❤

+Future projects: 8080 emulator | NES with 6502 modified ❤️‍🔥

+Favorite langauges: C | Python ✨

+Open to collaboration: As improve hope to start more FOSS - enjoy working with others 🌱
 <!--
 **fruitTheory/fruitTheory** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.